Skip to main content

 Do I Need This?

 Being able to separate expenses into wants and needs is an essential financial skill.
 Yes, even during boom times.
 When you’re faced with having to use your emergency fund just to get by, figuring out what you actually need becomes a survival tool.
-You’ll be in a great position if you were already living below your means.
+You’ll be in a great position if you’re already living below your means.
 That is, if you weren’t spending more than you earned before this emergency hit.
 However, even if your expenses are relatively modest, it’s worth reexamining them.
 You need to determine which ones now qualify as “wants” under your new financial reality.

 For instance, having extra money on hand to cover an unexpected cost — say, a major vehicle repair or a pet health bill — is definitely more of a need than shelling out for a new phone.
 By paring down your list of expenses to essentials, you can stretch your emergency fund further.
 If you’re extra frugal, it’s possible you could avoid using it altogether!